 In rare instances, when the PI is unable to certify in a timely manner, the department chair, director (of an organization of departmental level program), division head or dean may certify the GCCR.
 This verification must be supported by written confirmation from the PI (e.g. in an email or memo) that the work was performed by the individual(s) listed on the report.
 This documentation should be filed with the GCCR.

 Departments are responsible for creating a tracking system to ensure all GCCRs are certified (signed) and dated.
 Late or unsigned and/or undated reports are an audit concern.

-GCCRs are required to be filed in the department and retained for the time period specified in the UW retention policy, currently 6 years after the end of the fiscal year. f2.washington.edu/fm/recmgt/retentionschedules/gs/general/uwgs7#G
+Original signed (in ink) GCCRs are required to be filed in the department and retained for the time period specified in the UW retention policy, normanlly 6 years after the end of the fiscal year.
+There is currently, however, a lititation hold on these reports and they should not be shredded until notified.
+Consult the Records Management website for the current status. f2.washington.edu/fm/recmgt/retentionschedules/gs/general/uwgs7#G